topper-123/optioneer/README.rst

     options = options_maker.options

-Then, in the relevant location of your library, just do ``from config import options`` and you're got your options set up.
+Then, in the relevant location of your library, just do ``from .config import options`` and you're got your options set up.

-Users of your library can now access the options from the relevant location in your package, e.g. if you've made it available in the top-level ``__init__.py`` of a package called ``mylib``:
+Users of your library can now access the options from the chosen location in your package.
+For example, if you've made it available in the top-level ``__init__.py`` of a package called ``mylib``:

 .. code-block:: python